Cynthia Falabella

-Cynthia Lima Falabella (born January 19, 1972, in Belo Horizonte, Brazil) is a Brazilian actress.
-Daughter of actor Rogério Falabella and singer Maria Olympia, she is the sister of actress Débora Falabella.
+Cynthia Lima Falabella (born January 19, 1972) is a Brazilian actress.
+Born in Belo Horizonte, she is the daughter of actor Rogério Falabella and singer Maria Olympia, and the sister of actress Débora Falabella.

 Biography

-In 2002, Cynthia realized she could get more recognition than hitherto in her nine-year career in the theater.
-She was called to replace her younger sister, Débora Falabella, who spent one week at a hospital treating meningitis.
-Cynthia took the job.

-Deborah replaced her sister at the theater in 1998 as Dorothy Gale from The Wizard of ng.
+In 2002, after nine years in the theater, Falabella gained wider recognition when she replaced her younger sister, Débora Falabella, who was hospitalized for a week with meningitis.
+Débora previously replaced her in a theater production of The Wizard of Oz as Dorothy Gale in 1998.

-On television, Cynthia also participated in the América novel of 2005 is Tempo Final in 2008.
+On television, Falabella appeared in the telenovela América (2005) and the television series Tempo Final (2008).

-In cinema, she was participated in O Quintal dos Guerrilheiros, a short film from 2005; Os 12 Trabalhos (2006), Batismo de Sangue (2006) and 5 Frações de Uma Quase História (2007).
+In cinema, she appeared in the short film O Quintal dos Guerrilheiros (2005), Os 12 Trabalhos (2006), Batismo de Sangue (2006), and 5 Frações de Uma Quase História (2007).

-In 2008, she was in the play The Serpent, the last play written by playwright Nelson Rodrigues.
+In 2008, she appeared in The Serpent, the last play written by playwright Nelson Rodrigues.

-In 2010, she returned to the television series A Vida Alheia of Rede Globo, the same year she was in Chico Xavier.
-Later that same year she signed with the SBT to act in the novel Corações Feridos.
+In 2010, she appeared in the Rede Globo television series A Vida Alheia and the film Chico Xavier.
+Later that year, she signed with SBT to appear in the telenovela Corações Feridos.